Skip to content

 Back to Our Blog

-Women Get Real on How BV Affects Their Lives (Plus, an OBGYN’s Perspective)
+Women Get Real on How BV Affects Their Lives (Plus, an OBGYN’s POV)

 Written by Carrie Murphy, Doula Mar 22, 2023

-Women Get Real on How BV Affects Their Lives (Plus, an OBGYN’s Perspective)
+Women Get Real on How BV Affects Their Lives (Plus, an OBGYN’s POV)

 Bacterial vaginosis is a common vaginal infection that affects 21.2 million women in the US.
 It’s often asymptomatic, but if you’re someone who does experience symptoms of BV, you know how annoying they can be.
 Bacterial vaginosis comes with a fishy odor, white, gray or green discharge, and itching.